gchure/phd/docs/src/chapter_02/section_06_methods.md

-never produced in our strains, we assume that the extracellular and intracellular IPTG concentration was approximately equal due to diffusion across the membrane into the cell as is suggested by previous work.
+never produced in our strains, we assume that the extracellular and intracellular IPTG concentration was approximately equal due to diffusion across the membrane into the cell as is suggested by previous work [@fernandez-castane2012].

 To make this theory applicable to transcription factors with any number of DNA binding domains, we used a different definition for repressor copy number than has been used previously.
-We define the LacI copy number as the average number of repressor dimers per cell whereas in , the copy number is defined as the average number of repressor tetramers in each cell.
-To motivate this decision, we consider the fact that the LacI repressor molecule exists as a tetramer in *E. coli*  in which a single DNA binding domain is formed from dimerization of LacI proteins, so that wild-type LacI might be described as dimer of dimers.
+We define the LacI copy number as the average number of repressor dimers per cell whereas in @garcia2011, the copy number is defined as the average number of repressor tetramers in each cell.
+To motivate this decision, we consider the fact that the LacI repressor molecule exists as a tetramer in *E. coli*  [@lewis1996] in which a single DNA binding domain is formed from dimerization of LacI proteins, so that wild-type LacI might be described as dimer of dimers.
 Since each dimer is allosterically independent (i.e. either dimer can be